justincy/york-solutions.github.io/_posts/2015-03-25-choosing-a-blog-platform.md

 Syntax highlighting is also not supported out of the box.
 I could add it by modifying the theme myself.
-But then I couldn't find a built in theme editor which leads to a clunk process: modify the theme, zip, upload, test, repeat.
+But then I couldn't find a built in theme editor which leads to a clunky process: modify the theme, zip, upload, test, repeat.

 ## GitHub

 Did you know GitHub was a blogging platform? [^2] I have vague memories of this being a big thing a few years ago.
-The fad has fizzled but the [Jekyll-Bootstrap](http://jekyllbootstrap.com/) is alive and well.
+The fad has fizzled but [Jekyll](http://jekyllrb.com/) is alive and well.
 Jekyll?
 Ruby?
 Would it be worth it?
 It met all of my requirements so I gave it a shot.

-[^1]: You can never have enough blogs.
+[^1]: Because you can never have enough blogs, right?
 [^2]: What can't GitHub do?